makewebau/test-server/readme.md

 Test code which sends HTTP requests by spinning up an actual HTTP server on your local environment.

 The server serves a basic Lumen app served with PHP's built in development web server.
-You can the behaviour of the test server by adding routes with closures right in your test code.
-In this way we can keep the test code which relies on specific server behaviour tightly coupled with the code which defines the behaviour.
+You can then define the behaviour of the test server by adding routes with closures right in your test code.
+This way we can keep the test code which relies on specific server behaviour tightly coupled with the code which defines the behaviour.